InformaticsMatters/squonk2-job-container-tag-checker-action/README.md

-# A job definition container tag checker action
+# A job definition image tag checker action
 A GitHub Action that is used to check Squonk2 Job Definition repositories to check the validity of container image tags found in Job Definition and Nextflow files.